msn60/avada-child-theme/README.md

-# Woodmart child theme for sartas.co site
+# Avada child theme

 * Contributors: [Mehdi Soltani](https://github.com/msn60)

 ## Description
-It's a child theme for woodmart and it is used in sartas.co
+It's a child theme for Avada and it is used in many sites.

 ## FAQs